osuka/dognews-server/README.md

 Input

-* PostedItems with status = New
+* Submissions without a fetch association

 Action

 * if domain(url) in blacklist mark PosedItem as rejected: Blacklist
 * fetch url from the net
-* if fetched: create new item in ModerationQueue, mark PostedItem as accepted
+* if fetched: create new item in ModerationQueue, mark fetch status as Fetched
-* if error: if error is temporary do nothing, else mark PostedItem as rejected: could not fetch
+* if error: if error is temporary do nothing, else mark submission as rejected, mark fetch status as Failed

 ## Analysis bot

 Input

-* ModerationQueue entries with status = Processing and generated_sentiment null
+* Submissions without an analysis association

 Action

 * parses fetched_text, saves generated_sentiment = '' | 'bad'
+* If bad, sets submission status to rejected

 ### Summary bot

 Input

-* ModerationQueue entries with status = Processing and generated_summary null
+* Submissions with an fetch status of passed

 Action